 The best way to decide if the UO is right for you is to check it out yourself.
-Register for campus tours and information sessions.
+Register for a campus tour.
 Or visit the Office of Admissions, located on the second floor of Oregon Hall at the corner of 13th Avenue and Agate Street, which is open Monday through Friday, 8:00 a.m. to 5:00 p.m.

 - questions and answers

 Immediately following the information session, UO student ambassadors will lead guests on a walking tour through the main campus.